a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

             bn.conn.close()
 ```

-This code imports the more complicated, meaty module: 'data_prep_babyname', which is saved as data_prep_babyname.py.
+This code imports the more complicated, meaty class 'Setup_Name_DB' from the module 'data_prep_babyname.py'.

-That code I will break down first.
+I will break down the code in 'data_prep_babyname.py'.

 It defines a class called 'Setup_Name_DB'.
 This class is initiated with a database name.
 It is programmed to search for text files and extract the data contained in them and save to an SQL database.